Makum: Demographics

 As of 2011 India census, Makum had a population of 16,923.
 Males constitute 53% of the population and females 47%.
 Makum has an average literacy rate of 68%, higher than the national average of 59.5%: male literacy is 73%, and female literacy is 62%.
 In Makum, 13% of the population is under 6 years of age.

 Language

-Bengali is the most spoken language at 4,909 speakers, followed by Assamese at 4,594, Hindi is spoken by 2,396 people and Sadri at 2,238.
+Bengali is the most spoken language at 4,909 speakers, followed by Assamese at 4,594, Hindi is spoken by 2,396 people and Adivasi at 2,238.

 Economy

 Makum is basically an industrial town.

 During the early 1920 during the British India, Bir Singh and Company was a pioneer in industrial acumen of engineering sciences.
 The industrial house catered to the Upper Assam region in tea machinery manufacturing and installation at a production base.
 The CTC (Chrush-Tear-Curl) tea machinery was invented and manufactured on a production line.

 There were a large number of plywood factories in Makum, but now, most of these have been closed down.
 There are also a large number of tea factories in Makum.
 Other industries include the flour industry, candle industry, spices grinding industry, etc. There is also a timber treating plant in Makum.
 There are a large number of small tea growers in and around the town who supply their produce to these factories.
 However most of the people of Makum make their livelihood from services of different kinds and small businesses.